OW-Rep: Open World Object Detection with Instance Representation Learning: Methods

+The overall architecture of the proposed method is illustrated in Fig~\ref{fig:model}.
+We adopt \textit{PROB}~\cite{zohar2023prob} as the baseline detector and extend it through our introduced modules.
+Note that any other open-world object detector can also be utilized as a baseline detector.
+Built on deformable DETR~\cite{zhu2020deformable}, \textit{PROB} generates query embeddings that encapsulate information about each predicted object.
+These embeddings are then processed to compute the bounding boxes and classification scores, where each proposals are classified as either a known object or \textit{background}.
+Known proposals are matched with ground truth objects via Hungarian matching, and their regression and classification loss, $\mathcal{L}_{b}$ and $\mathcal{L}_{c}$~\cite{zohar2023prob}, are computed.
+For \textit{background} proposals, unknown objects are identified based on an objectness score, representing the probability that a proposal corresponds to an object.
+This score is learned through the objectness loss, $\mathcal{L}_{o}$~\cite{zohar2023prob}.

-Our objective is to detect unknown objects in an open-world environment while learning a semantically rich feature embedding space for these detected objects.
-Based on an open-world object detector, we propose two modules that are trained in an end-to-end manner with the detector as illustrated in Fig~\ref{fig:model}.
-The \textit{Unknown Box Refine Module} is employed to improve the accuracy of unknown object's bounding boxes using semantic masks generated by SAM~\cite{kirillov2023segment}.
-Then, the \textit{Embedding Transfer Module} distills the instance-wise semantic relationships obtained from the VFM's pixel-level features to enhance the detector's instance embeddings.
+Based on \textit{PROB}, we propose two modules that are jointly trained with the detector in an end-to-end manner to distill rich VFM features, enabling accurate object detection and semantically rich feature extraction.
+First, the \textit{Unknown Box Refine Module} improves the localization of unknown objects by leveraging instance masks generated by SAM~\cite{kirillov2023segment}.
+Then, the \textit{Embedding Transfer Module} distills the instance-wise semantic similarities obtained from the VFM pixel-level features~\cite{oquab2023dinov2} to enhance the detector's instance embeddings.
+Both modules are used only during training and discarded at inference.